friedhardware/TorrentDirectories/README.md

    Maximum failures reached
    Error: Failed to process directories
    ```
-   - **Solution**: Fix the failing directories or use `--skip-empty-files` and `--skip-empty-directories` options.
-Alternatively, increase or remove the limit with `--max-failures`
+   - **Solution**: Fix the failing directories or use `--max-failures` to increase/remove the failure limit

 ### Best Practices